BestSens/gd32-cmake-example/Examples/USB/USB_Device/cdc_acm/readme.txt

   - IN transfers (to send the data received from the GD32 to the PC):
   When a packet is sent from the GD32 on the IN pipe (EP1), by calling cdc_acm_data_send(), put the data into the usb_data_buffer[] buffer for sending data to the host.

+  Note: In the USBFS_cdc_acm target, PLL48MSEL clock source is PLLSAIP, and the system clock can be a non-integer multiple of 48MHz.